kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

     * PATH Default:

 #### Architecture Keywords
-Architecture-specific optimizations can be enabled by specifiying `-DKokkos_ARCH_X`.
+Architecture-specific optimizations can be enabled by specifying `-DKokkos_ARCH_X`.

+* Kokkos_ARCH_A64FX
+    * Whether to optimize for ARMv8.2 with SVE Support
+    * BOOL Default: OFF
 * Kokkos_ARCH_AMDAVX
     * Whether to optimize for the AMDAVX architecture
+    * BOOL Default: OFF
+Kokkos_ARCH_AMPERE80
+    * Whether to optimize for the NVIDIA Ampere generation CC 8.0
+    * BOOL Default: OFF
+Kokkos_ARCH_AMPERE86
+    * Whether to optimize for the NVIDIA Ampere generation CC 8.6
     * BOOL Default: OFF
 * Kokkos_ARCH_ARMV80
     * Whether to optimize for the ARMV80 architecture